Skip to main content

 REPOSITORY TAG IMAGE ID CREATED SIZE

-Often the best choice is to use a FROM scratch image as it doesn't have anything we don't explicitly add there, making it most secure option over time.
+Often the best choice is to use a FROM scratch image as it doesn't have anything we don't explicitly add there, making it the most secure option over time.

 Exercises 3.8 - 3.10